 What are some of your favorite finds for Eli?
 I fawn over gorgeous, small children’s lines like Bobo Chooses, Muny, and Estella, and I buy a special piece here and there.
 But, I love going to thrift and secondhand stores.
 It feels good to reuse instead of buying everything new.
-On a recent trip to Northern California I found a cool Peruvian “arpillera” wall hanging.
-It’s three dimensional and is soccer playing scene.
+On a recent trip to Northern California, I found a cool Peruvian “arpillera” wall hanging.
+It’s three-dimensional and is a soccer-playing scene.
 It’s hanging above his crib now.
 (Here’s a link to it!)

 What’s the thing that always stays on your to-do list and never gets crossed off and nags at you?
-Taking old clothes to Salvation Army!
+Take old clothes to Salvation Army!

 Top 3 favorite books—for Eli, top 3 for yourself?
 Last book you read?

 2. Iggy Peck, Architect, by Andrea Beaty

 3. Whistle for Willie, by Ezra Jack Keats